sonic-net/SONiC/doc/aaa/SONiC RBAC.md

     * *tenant* : This contains the tenant with which the user is associated.
 This is a string
     * *role* : This specifies the role associated with the username in the tenant.
 This is a comma separated list of strings.
       The UserTable is keyed on <***user, tenant***>.

-  **Note**: The UserTable will _not_ store users' salted+hashed passwords due to security concerns surrounding access restrictions to the DB; instead, that information will be maintained in `/etc/shadow` as per Linux convention.

 **Future Support**